the-kido/cs-notes/content/CSCA48 (C Lang)/Arrays.md

 int_array[9] = 20; // Sets the last value to 20
 ```

-> In memory, arrays are just a bunch of consecutive boxes
+> In memory, arrays are just a bunch of consecutive boxes.
+Each box is sized depending on the data type of the array.

 ## Things to remember
 - Just like with other variables, arrays will not set default values and will be full of garbage values.
 - In C, you can just access indices **OUTSIDE OF THE RANGE** (whyyy)
+	- You can also access negative indices.
+Pray you don't hit a segfault though.
 ![[Pasted image 20240719103308.png]]
 - The above example is really good at demonstrating junk values. `test` was never set, however the third index of `arr` *was* set (by accident; it's outside of the array's size!), and it spilled over into the container of memory that `test` has now been allocated too!
 The old data doesn't get reset!!!
+### `Segfault`
+A `segfault` is caused when you access memory that is allocated to another program.
+If you fetch an index of an array that is far too big, and it hits memory stored by another program, you'll review a segfault.
+However, if the memory is owned by you, arguably worse things will happen.
+It will just read that info that you've reserved whether intentionally or not.
+> This means if you postiviely or negatively index
 ### Array and pointer relation
 - The head of an array is just a pointer to the start the list.
 Using \[]'s after a pointer goes to the bit of memory at that index *after* the head.
 ```c